PurpleTie App Redesign

 • feel clean and professional (rounded corners, simple color scheme, dark mode)

 Our initial font choice was Area, a clean sans-serif Adobe font with a variety of weights, and eight shades of the brand's purple along with shades of grey.
+However, these had to be changed later due to technical constraints and contrast issues.

 Completing new user flows